Fashion Trivia Quiz Questions With Answers

 A: Personality or interests.

-When people who have high cultural status start to wear new or different clothes what may happen?
+who have high cultural status start to wear new or different clothes what may happen?

 A: A fashion trend may start.